25 Jul Claire M Fagin Fellowship

 - Devote fulltime effort to the research project and professional development plan.
 While some academic commitments may be maintained, these should be relevant to the Fellow’s research and study, sufficiently minimal so as not to reduce full time equivalency in the fellowship program and not be in conflict with the work the Fellow is undertaking.
 Where such activities are to be undertaken, they must be carefully and fully described in the application.

-- Attend NHCGNE’s Annual Leadership Conference as well as the Gerontological Society of Americas (GSA) Annual Scientific Meeting.
+- Attend NHCGNE’s Annual Leadership Conference as well as the Gerontological Society of America (GSA) Annual Scientific Meeting.
 (Mentors are strongly encouraged to attend the Leadership Conference.)
 Both meetings are held annually in November.

 Professional Development Plan, Research Project and Mentor